kskalvar/aws-eks-cluster-quickstart/README.md

 This solution shows how to create an AWS EKS Cluster and deploy a simple web application with an external Load Balancer.
 This readme updates an article "Getting Started with Amazon EKS" referenced below and provides a more basic step by step process.

-Unfornately this is a pretty manual effort right now.
+Unfortunately this is a pretty manual effort right now.

 Steps:
   Create your Amazon EKS Service Role